Christmas in Nepal – Celebration 2024/2025

 When does Christmas fall in Nepal?

-Christmas is one of the celebrations recognized in Nepal; however, there is no official holiday observed by the government.
+Christmas is one of the celebrations recognized in Nepal; however, the government observes no official holiday.
 Since 2006, there has been a national holiday; nevertheless, it only lasted for 11 years.

 Why is Christmas celebrated in Nepal?

-It enables us to feel happy about who we are and what we have accomplished.
+It makes us feel happy about who we are and what we have accomplished.
 We reinforce something significant to us when we rejoice.
 Without it, we merely preserve the status quo and, to be honest, enjoy ourselves much less.

 Book with Confidence